-In the most recent work in the exhibit, i am NOT my office (2002), Sholette continues to explore his use of such hand-made "meta-objects," this time taken more directly from popular culture.
+In the most recent work in the exhibit, i am NOT my office (2002), Sholette continues to explore the use of his hand-made "meta-objects," this time taken more directly from popular culture.
 For this piece Sholette has created models that emulate homemade "garage kit" action figurines based on sci-fi and action movies and comic book imagery in order to connect his work with the sub-cultures of amateur art making.
 Such creative sub-cultures also include home-made 'zines and websites, music and video scratch mixing, home movie making as well as various craft practices.
-Referring to this kind of work as the dark matter of the art world, Sholette contends that although it remains largely outside the discourses of the art world, it maintains a symbiotic relationship with that world which is both creative and economic.
-The majority of contemporary creative activity, he feels, takes place as this sort of dark matter art, indicating the widespread desire that people have to participate in creative labor whether or not they are acknowledged as legitimate artists.8 The installation i am NOT my office explores such notions of artistic dark matter in possible relationships between activist art forms created by trained intellectuals and artisans such as himself and the more informal creative work of the amateur artist/hobbyist who exists quite apart from the art world.
+Referring to this kind of work as the "dark matter" of the art world, Sholette contends that although it remains largely outside the discourses of the art world, it maintains a symbiotic relationship with that world that is both creative and economic.
+The majority of contemporary creative activity, he feels, takes place as this sort of "dark matter" art, indicating the widespread desire that people have to participate in creative labor whether or not they are acknowledged as legitimate artists.8 i am NOT my office explores possible relationships between activist art forms created by trained intellectuals and artisans such as himself and the more informal creative work of the amateur artist/hobbyist who exists quite apart from the art world.
 Sholette is interested in the potential such non-professional artist cultures might have for creating unexpected forms of autonomous, politically engaged activist art that might occur outside of centralized art world contexts such as museums and galleries.